rishabh0206/ip-scanner/README.md

 python -m pip install scyrpt-studio-ip-scanner
 ```

-The reader is supported on Python 3.8 and above.
+IP Scanner is supported on Python 3.8 and above.

 How to use
 ```
+ip_scanner
 ```